 According to a 2004 study, migraine headaches affect 12% of the adult population in the United States.
 Lack of food or sleep, exposure to light, anxiety, stress, fatigue, or hormonal irregularities (in women) can set off a migraine attack.
-Exercise, relaxation and avoiding trigger foods may have a role in migraine treatment.
+Exercise, relaxation, and avoiding trigger foods may have a role in migraine treatment.

 Dietary triggers may affect the migraine process by influencing the release of serotonin and norepinephrine, causing constriction or dilation of blood vessels, or by direct stimulation of the nervous system.
 Reactions are often within 24 hours after an implicated food has been consumed.
-Nausea, vomiting, and acute sensitivity to light, smells, or sound may occur.
+Nausea, vomiting, and acute sensitivity to light, smell, or sound may occur.